 While the Cost of Living Index is crucial for determining the rank of U.S. cities, it’s difficult to gauge whether you could afford to live in these cities by looking at the data alone.
 To provide you with a clearer picture of what life would look like as a resident of these cities, we turned to the U.S. Census Bureau and the St. Louis Federal Reserve.

 We sourced data from the U.S. Census Bureau to provide insight into the populations, household incomes and poverty rates of these areas.
 The population data presented represents 2018 estimates, while all other Census data is based on 2017 figures.
 We pulled data on unemployment rates for June 2019 from the St. Louis Federal Reserve and returned to the Council for Community and Economic Research for data on the prices of specific items in each of the categories mentioned above.
-Finally, we adjusted the median household income by the cost of living for each city to show how much money a resident would have remaining after accounting for the varied financial burdens of each area.
+Finally, we adjusted the median household income by the cost of living for each city to show how far a resident’s income would go when accounting for the varied financial burdens of each area.

 But to understand our findings, you must have a better sense of how the city-level statistics compare to the national average.
 The following figures provide a snapshot of our country as a whole:

 - Cost of a half-gallon of milk: $1.93